Privacy Statement / AVG

 Categories of personal data processed

-Sika Deutschland GmbH documents who has registered for the corresponding online seminar and who has participated in the online seminars:
+Sika Nederland documents who has registered for the corresponding online seminar and who has participated in the online seminars:

 Topic and description of the online seminar, title, first name, last name, e-mail, and participation yes/no. Optionally, the telephone number can also be entered in the contact form.
 The following data is processed in the context of using the "Cisco Webex" application used for the webinar: